Tag Archives: Positive Change

 You can look back and review your progress to learn what works for you & what doesn’t work for you and change your direction accordingly.

-It is through PERSONAL REFLECTION that we LEARN THE MOST.
+It is through personal reflection that we learn the most

-We are our OWN GREATEST TEACHERS and so reflecting on our experiences brings us so much wisdom.
+We are our own greatest teachers and so reflecting on our experiences brings us so much wisdom.

-The ‘3 Steps to Your Annual Review’ is easy to follow – no jargon, no fancy words and will take as much time as you want to dedicate to it.
+The 3 Steps to Your Annual Review’is easy to follow – no jargon, no fancy words and will take as much time as you want to dedicate to it.

 Here’s a few tips on preparing for your Annual Review.

-• Print your Annual Review Workbook (you can download it at the end of this blog post) – you can also use a journal/notebook or an online document.
+• Print your Annual Review Workbook (you can download it at the end of this blog post you can also use a journal/notebook or an online document.
 I document my Annual Review in Moleskine journals and use Google Suite tools for online documentation throughout the year.

-• Schedule time in your busy calendar – I usually take about 2 days to do this.
+• Schedule time in your busy calendar – I usually take about 3 days to do this.
 That may sound like a lot of time but it is time well spent when you think of the amount you will learn.
 No matter how long this takes you, the most important thing is that you schedule and take this time for yourself.

 • Refer to your Wheel of Life as you answer each question – keep in mind the key areas of your life in your Wheel of Life.
 If you haven’t created a Wheel of Life, you can use mine below.
 The areas of my Wheel of Life are Sense of Self, Health, Relationships, Work, Finance, Social Life, Environment & Contribution.

-1: What worked well for you in 2023?
+1: What worked well for you in 2025?

 What did you enjoy?